bdeckard92/dupUT/01-Class-Content/06-Server-Side-APIs/04-Supplemental/Project-Requirements.md

 * Finally, you must add your project to the portfolio that you created in Module 2.

-**More details about the project will be provided in the online lessons for Module 7.**
+> **Note**: More details about the project are provided in the online lessons for Module 7.

 ---
 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.